Teaching is a creative process.

 - Graduate Certificate of Theological Studies, BBI-TAITE (2019)

 - Early Career Teacher Mentor (2020)

-- Teaching with Google Apps For Education
+- Face to face and remote teaching with Google Apps For Education

 - Google Classroom